Hanneke van der Werf

 Johanna Jantina "Hanneke" van der Werf ([ˈɦɑnəkə vɑn dər ˈʋɛr(ə)f]; born 29 November 1984) is a Dutch politician of the Democrats 66 (D66).
-She has been a member of the House of Representatives since the 2021 general election.
+She was elected to the House of Representatives in 2021.
 She previously held a seat in the municipal council of The Hague (2014–2021) and worked for the D66 caucus in the House of Representatives (2010–2018).

 Early life and career

 Van der Werf was born in Hengelo, Overijssel.
 She lived in nearby Haaksbergen until she was two years old, when her family moved to the village of Rekken.
 She attended secondary school Het Assink in Haaksbergen and subsequently studied history and journalism at the University of Groningen.
 From 2008 to 2009, Van der Werf worked as an editor of Den Haag Vandaag at the political news department of NOS, after which she worked as a personal assistant to a member of parliament.
 Between 2010 and 2018, she worked as a press officer for the D66 caucus in the House of Representatives.
 She had joined the party in the former year.